mehmetozankaya/Best-Selling-Books-Flask-Web-Application/README.md

 **How to set up:**
-Enter MongoDB connection string in flaskapp.py and webscraping.py: client = pymongo.MongoClient("<Your MongoDB connection String>")
+Enter MongoDB connection string in flaskapp.py and webscraping.py: client = pymongo.MongoClient("Your MongoDB connection String")

 **Deployed version of website on Heroku:** https://bdat1007a1.herokuapp.com/